 The Police Service is a public service and as such there is a clear commitment to transparently provide as much information as is feasibly possible in the public domain.
 This ranges from information about the services that North Yorkshire Police delivers, how to access them, what they cost, and how they perform.
-The key strategic decisions that represent a significant public interest are published on the Commissioners website.
-The Chief Constable and Commissioners websites already include information on senior salaries and expenses and will continue to be enhanced to provide clear accountability for public expenditure.
+The key strategic decisions that represent a significant public interest are published on the Commissioner's website.
+The Chief Constable and the Commissioner's websites already include information on senior salaries and expenses and will continue to be enhanced to provide clear accountability for public expenditure.